petri-labs/kaiju/x/ve/spec/README.md

 VotingPower = LockedAmount * RemainingLockingTime / <209 Weeks>
 ```

-That is, if a user locks 100 $FURY for 209 weeks, he will gain a voting power of 100.
+That is, if a user locks 100 $KAIJU for 209 weeks, he will gain a voting power of 100.
 If he only locks for 1 week, the
 voting power will be `100 / 209 = 0.478469`.

 As time elapse, the voting power will decay continuously.
 For the above example, if the locking time is 209 weeks and